Tame your cravings!

 Why Do We Crave Chocolate?

-It has a blend of over 500 flavors (2.5 times more than any other food) so it gives sensory pleasure that is match by no other food.
+It has a blend of over 500 flavors (2.5 times more than any other food) so it gives sensory pleasure that is matched by no other food.
 It melts just below body temperature, so it gives immediate pleasure.
-It has been given as a reward since childhood, and it made us feel better when we were sad.
+It has been given to us as a reward since childhood and it made us feel better when we were sad.
 The smooth creamy feeling of chocolate on the tongue is soothing and helps us relax.

 Buy chocolate in small amounts.
 It is easier to stop at one or two chocolate kisses or one miniature candy bar, than the 5 pound box.
 Eat chocolate after a meal.
 You are less likely to indulge when the stomach is full.
 Look for chocolate-flavored syrups with one gram of fat or less.
 Use it on fresh fruit, angel food cake, nonfat frozen yogurt, or mix it with a glass of skim milk.

 Food Guide Pyramid

 It is also good to be familiar with the Food Guide Pyramid.
 Click the button to learn more.

 Barr, S, RD, “Got a craving?
 Go ahead!”
 McCall’s 1995 February, pp.59.

 Somer E, MA, RD, “Irresistible Urges” Shape.
 1994 January pp. 34-37.

 Somer, E. MA, RD, “Outsmart Your Food Cravings.”
 Ladies Home Journal.
 1995 Feb. pp.118-121.

 Waterhouse, D, MPH, Rd Why Women Need Chocolate 1995.